What is Codependency?

 Many people including myself have been in this type of relationship.
 It’s a hellish ride and both parties are unhappy.
 There is usually one person who is the “savior” and the other person is in need of saving.
 From my experience, the “savior” is in a fruitless position.
 Rationality points out that you can’t “save” another person, but the emotional side believes it can happen.

-I blame films like the one shown above for encouraging people that’s its possible to change others.
+I blame films like, She’s All That, the one shown above for encouraging people that’s its possible to change others.
 It’s not; the person has to want to change in order for it happen.
 If you’re with someone who has addiction problems, emotional problems, financial problems, etc. and you want to help them, that’s great.
 But solving their problems is not useful.
-Guiding them and helping them be independent is key.
+Guiding them and helping them to independence is key.

 Here are symptoms of codependents: